Birbhum district: Culture

 The bauls of Birbhum, their philosophy and their songs form a notable representation of the folk culture of the district.
 Birbhum has been home to kabiyals, kirtaniyas and other folk culture groups.

 The numerous fairs in Birbhum start with Poush Mela at Santiniketan and follows through the Bengali month of Poush until Makar Sankranti.
 Particularly lively is the fair at Jaydev Kenduli.
 Festivities are organised across the seasons.
-People of Birbhum patronise folk entertainment programmes such as jatra, kavigan and alkap.
+People of Birbhum patronise folk entertainment programmes such as jatra, kavigan, raibenshe and alkap.

 Many poets were born in this district, as for example, Chandidas (Rami).
 In addition to being a confluence of Vaishnava, Shakta and Saiva cultures, Birbhum villages observe ancient customs like worship of gramdevta (gram means village and devta means deity) in many forms.

-Amongst the major attractions of Birbhum are Bakreshwar, Tarapith, Dwarbasini temple at Chondrapur and Patharchapuri.
+Amongst the major attractions of Birbhum are Bakreshwar, Tarapith Temple, Dwarbasini temple at Chondrapur, Fullara at Labpur and Patharchapuri.
 Birbhum has many old temples, such as the ones at Jaydev Kenduli, Surul and Nanoor, with delicate decorative tiles made of terra cotta (burnt clay).